jdaio/css-grid-prototype/README.md

-# css-grid-prototype
+# CSS Grid Prototype

-CSS grid prototype/boilerplate page for redditor u/carpii.
+Just a basic CSS grid prototype page.

+Clone the repo and run `gulp` for development, and `gulp` for distribution file generation.